-The revised ISO 11929, moreover, is more explicit on the calculation of the characteristic values.
+The ISO 11929 series, moreover, is more explicit on the calculation of the characteristic values.
 It corrects also a problem in ISO 11929:2010 regarding uncertain quantities and influences, which do not behave randomly in measurements repeated several times.
-Reference [17] gives a survey on the basis of the revision.
+Reference [13] gives a survey on the basis of the revision.
 Furthermore, in ISO 11929-3, it gives detailed advice how to calculate characteristic values in the case of multivariate measurements using unfolding methods.
-For such measurements, the ISO/IEC Guide 3-2 provides the basis of the uncertainty evaluation.
+For such measurements, the ISO/IEC Guide 98-3-2 provides the basis of the uncertainty evaluation.

-Formulas are provided for the calculation of the characteristic values of an ionizing radiation measurand via the "standard measurement uncertainty" of the measurand (hereinafter the "standard uncertainty") derived according to the ISO/IEC Guide 98-3 as well as via probability density functions (PDFs) of the measurand derived in accordance with the ISO/IEC Guide 98-3-1.
-The standard uncertainties or probability density functions take into account the uncertainties of the actual measurement as well th. previ. as those of sample treatment, calibration of the measuring system and other influences.
+Formulas are provided for the calculation of the characteristic values of an ionizing radiation measurand via the "standard measurement uncertainty" of the measurand (hereinafter the "standard uncertainty") derived according to the ISO/IEC Guide 98-3 as well as via probability distributions of the measurand derived in accordance with ISO/IEC Guide 98-3-1.
+The standard uncertainties or probability distributions take into account the uncertainties of the actual measurement as well as those of sample a an ons. treatment, calibration of the measuring system and other influences.
 The latter uncertainties are assumed to be known from previous investigations.